hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 Follow the server specific specification to see details on how to configure RAIDs.

 **Creating journal partitions on SSD drive.
-You can follow this for any non-ssd drive if you don’t have SSD drives in your setup**
+You can follow this for any non-ssd drive if you don't have SSD drives in your setup**

 The following example explains the creation of journal partitions on a 200G SSD drive to match the OSD deamon counts.